valdok/grin-rfcs/text/0023-multisig-wallet.md

  is signed by its private key, and then verified by others vs its pubkey

 **Scalar derivation**
-We'll need a function to generate a scalar from arbitrary arguments.
+We'll need a collision-resistant function to generate a scalar from arbitrary arguments.
 Basically it's implemented via a hash function (such as SHA-256).
 However additional steps are required to make sure the result is a valid EC scalar (clamping).
 We'll call this function $Hash_s(msg)$

 **Moniker -> scalar function**
 While actors use monikers for identification, the SSS operates on arguments in terms of EC scalars.
-Each actor will be assigned a scalar $x_i = Hash_s(moniker_i)$.
+Each actor will be assigned a scalar $x_i = Hash_s("actor-" | moniker_i)$.
 There should be no duplicates.
 In a highly unlikely case of collision, the actor will have to choose another moniker.

 **Mutual antisymmetric secret**